All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 ‘Chaos’ and ‘entropy’ have close but not identical meanings: entropy is the formal thermodynamic measure; chaos is a lived correlate.
 I use them interchangeably.

 Physics authors laws, biology issues templates within them, and their human-readable submission appears in how we organize at scale.
-Everything obeys the dictates of physics: not metaphorically, but materially.
+Everything obeys the dictates of physics.
 An immutable constitution all earthly inhabitants abide by.
-Some domains have optics that make this difficult to see.
-We gaze into them.
+The same competition between entropy and emergent order sculpting stars also births nations.
+Thermodynamic edicts compelling atoms to form molecules also guides man to form countries.
+This is meant quite literally.

 Under gravity, diffuse matter coalesces into stars even as the universe’s overall entropy climbs.